Team1559/DTLib/README.md

 ## License

 This library is licensed under the [GNU Public License V3](https://github.com/Team1559/DTLib/blob/master/LICENSE).
 However, not all dependencies are licensed in the same way.
 Notably, WPILib uses their own custom license (which can be found [here](https://github.com/wpilibsuite/allwpilib/blob/main/LICENSE.md)).
-To summarize, the licenses state that users are free to copy, modify and redistribute our code as much as they like, so long as we and our dependencies receive attribution for our work with the original licenses and copyrights included.

 ## Languages